drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/fPpATcx-fVc)

-09. **TICKABLE** It is possible to organise parts of a document using 'sections':
+09. It is possible to organise parts of a document using 'sections':

         \section{My first section}